-Genmaicha is a combination of Japanese green tea and toasted brown rice.
+Genmaicha is a combination of Japanese green tea (Sencha green tea is often used) and toasted brown rice.
 Through the roasting process, the brown rice kernels pop up, resemble small popcorn.
 That is why genmaicha green tea is also referred to as Japanese popcorn tea.
 People also call it genmai tea, as “genmai” means brown rice in Japanese.
 The addition of brown rice is indeed a stroke of genius in the case of this tea.

 Legends have it that genmaicha is created centuries ago when monks combine green tea with the browned rice layer left at the bottom of rice cauldrons.
 Later on, Japanese tea vendors caught on and created their version by combining green tea varieties with roasted rice or sticky rice.